jp448/pizza_cart_app/README.md

 * make components rely less on text and more on visual aids
 * use the redux store (was not enough time to implement this)

+**Thought Process**
+I used react as a framework as it is the javascript frontend framework I have the most experience with.
+I used state to save the pizza order data in between renders.
+State acts as a replacement for a redux store- I was too unfamilar with redux to implement the redux store in the time frame given, would be very interested in learning more about redux in the furture.
+The design is quite basic as I focused more on functionality.